keme686/keme686.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently supervising PhD students and Leading work packages at H2020 European projects